 We divided our tips into a two-part article:

 —Part 1: Ceremony

-As you do this, ensure that you are working closely with the people you are seating together to advise them of the seating plan before hand.
-If you can seat together people that live in the same household, the better.
+As you do this, ensure that you are working closely with the people you are seating together to advise them of the seating plan beforehand; if you can seat together people that live in the same household, the better.

-Give a good 10 minute window for each “table group”.
-As crazy as it sounds, having a digital clock by the door is helpful so guests can use a universal time and they can wait in line/car as necessary.
+Give a good 10-minute window for each “table group.”
+As crazy as it sounds, having a digital clock by the door helps guests use a universal time and wait in line/car as necessary.

-An easy option would be to limit your wedding party with just your Maid of Honor (MoH) and Best Man (BM).
-Or, if you’re going to have a couple more bridesmaids and groomsmen you can just have your MoH and BM walk the aisle and have the other members of the wedding party stay in their seats.
+An easy option would be to limit your wedding party to just your Maid of Honor (MoH) and Best Man (BM).
+Or, if you’re going to have a couple more bridesmaids and groomsmen, you can have your MoH and BM walk the aisle and have the other members of the wedding party stay in their seats.

-For the wedding rings, what we suggest is that you and your partner will keep each ring in your pockets/ so that when you need it, you were the only ones who touched the rings.
+For the wedding rings, we suggest that you and your partner keep each ring in your pockets/ so that when you need it, you were the only ones who touched the rings.

-As your guests may get excited on socializing and forget about following safety protocols at your indoor wedding ceremony during a pandemic, it would be helpful if you provide them with reminders on how they could safely go about “mingling” with each other; which is basically with a mask/face shield and 6ft. apart!
+As your guests may get excited about socializing and forget about following safety protocols at your indoor wedding ceremony during a pandemic, it would be helpful if you provide them with reminders on how they could safely go about “mingling” with each other; which is basically with a mask/face shield and 6ft. apart!

 You can place signs reminding guests to maintain physical distance and frequently sanitize their hands.
 Signs like this one will help a lot.